Google Fonts

 Style linking

 Several tables in font files need to be set to enable proper style linking between Upright/Italic and Regular/Bold.
-You can look at the the Open Type spec for more info about the:
+You can look at the Open Type spec for more info about the:

 The Name table